 (n = 108)

-‡n's include patients assessed as unsatisfactory clinical outcomes (failure + recurrence) in Part I (CEFTIN (cefuroxime axetil) - 11 [5 failure, 6 recurrence]; doxycycline - 8 [6 failure, 2 recurrence]).
+c n's include subjects assessed as unsatisfactory clinical outcomes (failure + recurrence) in Part I (CEFTIN - 11 [5 failure, 6 recurrence]; doxycycline - 8 [6 failure, 2 recurrence]).

-CEFTIN (cefuroxime axetil) and doxycycline were effective in prevention of the development of sequelae of late Lyme disease.
+CEFTIN and doxycycline were effective in prevention of the development of sequelae of late Lyme disease.

-Safety: Drug-related adverse events affecting the skin were reported significantly more frequently by patients treated with doxycycline than by patients treated with cefuroxime axetil (12% versus 3%, respectively; P = .002), primarily reflecting the statistically significantly higher incidence of drug-related photosensitivity reactions in the doxycycline arm versus the cefuroxime axetil arm (9% versus 0%, respectively; P< .001).
-While the incidence of drug-related gastrointestinal adverse events was similar in the 2 treatment groups (cefuroxime axetil - 13%; doxycycline - 11%), the incidence of drug-related diarrhea was statistically significantly higher in the cefuroxime axetil arm versus the doxycycline arm (11% versus 3%, respectively; P = .005).
+While the incidence of drug-related gastrointestinal adverse reactions was similar in the 2 treatment groups (cefuroxime axetil - 13%; doxycycline - 11%), the incidence of drug-related diarrhea was higher in the cefuroxime axetil arm versus the doxycycline arm (11% versus 3%, respectively).

 (n = 127)